-Goal Strategy Action Item Metrics and Milestones 3.a.
+Goal Strategy Policy/Program Metrics and Milestones 3.a.
 Make fair housing educational materials and referral information available on the City's website and at key locations (e.g., City Hall, libraries, etc.) for the public and other community gathering places.
-Create a webpage and provide information in hard copy at key locations, including locations with exposure to under-represented and populations with disabilities.
-Provide and populate a fair housing website and provide materials at key City offices and community locations.
-3. Proactively provide resources and education on fair housing rights, responsibilities.
-3.b.
+Create a webpage and provide information in hard copy at key locations, including locations with exposure to under-represented and populations with disabilities. (see Implementation Program D-1) Provide and populate a fair housing website and provide materials at key City offices and community locations.
+3. Proactively provide resources and education on fair housing rights, responsibilities, and services 3.b.
 Ensure that all relevant materials are appropriately translated for use by persons with limited English proficiency.
-Provide translated materials, including in Spanish and languages for Asian and Pacific Islander groups with significant representation in Placerville.
-Provide materials, both digital and hard copy, that are translated into appropriate languages. and services 3.c.
+Provide translated materials, including in Spanish and languages for Asian and Pacific Islander groups with significant representation in Placerville. (see Implementation Program D-1) Provide materials, both digital and hard copy, that are translated into appropriate languages. and services 3.c.
 Conduct outreach to community organizations, churches, etc., that have connections to key non-White populations to proactively provide information on fair housing.
-Community outreach Conduct at least six workshops on fair housing issues and resources.
+Community outreach (see Implementation Program D-2) Conduct at least six workshops on fair housing issues and resources.
 3.d.
 Encourage reasonable policies for tenant criminal history, rental history, credit history, and reasonable accommodations.
-Landlord education.
-Support ongoing landlord education towards reasonable policies for VAWA, criminal history, reasonable accommodations, and fair housing issues, with targeted outreach to local landlords.
+Landlord education (see Implementation Program D-3) Support ongoing landlord education towards reasonable policies for VAWA, criminal history, reasonable accommodations, and fair housing issues, with targeted outreach to local landlords.
 4. Close gaps in transportation to promote fair housing and access to opportunity.
 4.a.
-Consider extending4.a.
 Advocate to El Dorado County Transportation Authority (El Dorado Transit) to extend public transportation and/or alternative transportation infrastructure to expand accessibility into underserved areas and/or times of day when transit is not otherwise available.
-Expand public transportation and alternative transportation infrastructure [TBD]Meet yearly with El Dorado Transit to review local transit needs and review potential transit improvements.
+Expand public transportation and alternative transportation infrastructure (see Implementation Program E-1) Meet yearly with El Dorado Transit to review local transit needs and review potential transit improvements.